lichanghao/lichanghao.github.io/_posts/2022-12-07-two-phase-membrane-diffusive-interface-model.md

 ---
-layout:            post
-title:             "Two-Phase Diffusive Interface Model of Biological Membranes"
+title:             "Two-phase membrane diffusive interface model"
-date:              2022-12-07 19:27:00 +0800
+date:              2022-12-07
+permalink:         /posts/2022/12/07/two-phase-membrane-diffusive-interface-model
 tags:              Research
-comments:			  true
-category:          Features
-catalog:    		  true
-header-img: 		  "img/post-bg-e2e-ux.jpg"
-header-mask:       0.3
-author:            Changhao Li
 ---

 This is the development log for a project I was recently working on.